LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 As a part of a series called *Medicare Unmasked*, which won Pulitzer Prize for Investigative Reportings, the journalists at Wall Stree Journal (WSJ) explored unusual doctor billings [*Taxpayers Face Big Tab For Unusual Doctor Billings*](http://www.pulitzer.org/files/2015/investigative-reporting/wsjmedicare/01wsjmedicare2015.pdf), 2014 Jun 10.

-As part of a project for Stanford's Data Challenge Lab, I previously explored unusual billings by picking out key variables and creating new ones from which subsetting criteria were created manually.
+As a part of a project for Stanford's Data Challenge Lab, I previously explored unusual billings by picking out key variables and creating new ones from which subsetting criteria were created manually.

-The goal of this project is to use unsuprvised anomaly detection algorithms to expedite the process without relying on arbitrary thresholds.
-This would also have an advantage in terms of scalability.
+The goal of this project is to use unsuprvised anomaly detection algorithms to:

+-   Expedite the process without relying on arbitrary thresholds.
+-   Better detect higher-dimensional outliers (2D and above).
+-   Establishing a standard that is highly scalable.

 Data
 ----